If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |province/provincie/Provinz: Namur / Namen / Namen|

-Namur is situated at an altitude of 86 m at the confluence of the rivers Meuse (Maas) and Sambre.
+Namur is situated at an elevation of 86 m at the confluence of the rivers Meuse (Maas) and Sambre.
 The earliest settlement arose on the small strip of land between the two rivers.
 During Roman times the town became a busy centre with many blacksmiths and potters.
 During the 10th century the feudal power became more important and the town expanded steadily during the following centuries.
 The last city walls were constructed during the 15th century.
 During the Spanish period of the Low Countries in the 16th and 17th centuries Namur became the seat of one of the new bishoprics that were set up as Catholic strongholds against Protestantism.
 From that time on, Namur also became an important military stronghold.
 During the following centuries, Namur was affected frequently by the struggles between Spain and the Low Countries.
 Due to this military position, the industrial revolution of the 19th century did not have much effect on the city's economy.
 Today, Namur is the capital of Wallonia, the French part of Belgium, and is the seat of the Walloon government and parliament.

 The citadel [top] is located on a rock between the rivers Meuse and Sambre.
 For centuries, this site was fortified to guard the strategically important location.
 The citadel obtained its present shape by the French general and military architect Vauban who had taken Namur for France in 1692.
 Vauban strengthened its fortifications so well that it was thought impregnable, but only three years later the forces of the Low Countries cood take it back again.